Program Management 2004/ 2005, 2005/2006 and 2006/2007 Capital Works Program for the NSW Department of Ageing Disability and Home Care

 Project Management of the Decontamination of The Tannery – 2 John St Waterloo – Client NSW Department of Commerce

 The decontamination of the interior of the Tannery training site at 2 John St Waterloo was completed by Thornton Consulting in early 2006.
-Thornton Consulting was engaged to write a tender brief for engaging contractors, project manage and complete the subsequent post decontamination assessment of the site to make it safe for disposal.
+Thornton Consulting was engaged to prepare tender documents for engaging contractors, project manage and complete the subsequent post decontamination assessment of the site to make it safe for disposal.
 The project involved significant involvement with heritage consultants due to the majority of the tannery equipment being heritage listed.

 Pre Purchase Environmental Due Diligence Comalco Pl – 12 Creek St Brisbane – Client SKM